-All these elements make our current extraordinary times an ideal breeding ground for the Gothic mystery—tales of decay and opulence, of false veneers and buried secrets, where the past is never past and every house is haunted.
-These eight modern Gothics show that not only is the Gothic revival here to stay—it’s welcome!
+All these elements make our current extraordinary times an ideal breeding ground for new Gothic mysteries—tales of decay and opulence, of false veneers and buried secrets, where the past is never past and every house is haunted.

 Mexican Gothic

 With a “spunky female protagonist and an ancient house filled with disturbing secrets,” Silvia Moreno-Garcia’s New York Times bestseller has received praise from fans and critics alike.
-This modern Gothic classic garnered comparisons to Daphne du Maurier and Guillermo del Toro, not to mention “Jane Eyre, Ann Radcliffe’s The Mysteries of Udolpho, Dracula, Rebecca and that 1958 classic sci-fi movie, The Blob” (NPR).
+This modern Gothic classic garnered comparisons to Daphne du Maurier and Guillermo del Toro, not to mention “Jane Eyre, Ann Radcliffe’s The Mysteries of Udolpho, Dracula, Rebecca, and that 1958 classic sci-fi movie, The Blob” (NPR).
 And if that’s a confusing string of comparisons, we guess you’ll just have to read this story of a glamorous debutante who goes to the dark and mysterious home of her cousin’s new husband to try to rescue her from a dark family secret—now in development as a limited series at Hulu!

 No One Gets Out Alive